DenisBuserski/Git/README.md

    ```
    git commit -m "[Message]"
    ```
    ![gc-9](git-commands/gc-9.png)

-   From the above message we can see that we have added a new commit with a message "Add text file" and we have changed 1 file(file-1.txt)
+   From the above message you can see that you have added a new commit with a message "Add text file" and you have changed 1 file(file-1.txt).

 10. Check the status
     ```
     git status
     ```
     ![gc-10](git-commands/gc-10.png)

-    When we see the above message, that means we are ready to the push the changes and add them to the Remote repository.
+    When you see the above message, that means you are ready to the push the changes and add them to the Remote repository.

 11. Add some text to file-1.txt
     ```
     echo "Sofia" >> file-1.txt
     ```
     ![gc-11](git-commands/gc-11.png)

 12. You can clear your console using